reteps/PrairieLearn/docs/manualGrading.md

 # Manual Grading

+The Manual Grading feature allows the instructor role to review any internal, external, and manual grading content submitted by students and assign a final score that overrides internal or external scoring if it exists.
+Multiple instructors can concurrently grade a question configured for manual grading and resolve grading conflicts where there are multiple grades simaltanously submitted by instructors.
+Question feedback can also be given to the student.

-PrairieLearn supports manual grading of questions by downloading a CSV file with student answers and uploading a CSV file with question scores and optional per-question feedback.
-There is not currently an online web interface for manual grading.
+A legacy Manual Grading feature also exists that supports manual grading of questions by downloading a CSV file with student answers and uploading a CSV file with question scores and optional question feedback.
+## Releasing Manual Grading Questions

+(This might not be true based on how we query for manual grading questions )

+Requirements:
+- Query question configuration and if manual grading enabled, look for boolean value on submission to determine if it should qualify for manual grading.
+-
+Manual grading must be enabled in the question configuration before a question is released to the students.
+If a question is released before manual grading is enabled, and student submissions are graded, an instructor must manually tabulate scores in a CSV spreadsheet and override the scores using the Legacy Manual Grading feature.

-## Configuring a question for manual grading
+## Configuring a question only for manual grading

-The [`info.json` file](question.md#question-infojson) in the question should set `"gradingMethod": "Manual"`, like this:
+The [`info.json` file](question.md#question-infojson) in the question should contain `"gradingMethod": "Manual"`:
 ```json
 {
     "uuid": "cbf5cbf2-6458-4f13-a418-aa4d2b1093ff",